TheKrystalShip/KGSM/docs/managing_game_servers.md

 ### Option 3: Manually

-Alternatively if `USE_SYSTEMD` is not enabled in `config.ini`, then it's up to the user to manage the instance manually.
+If `USE_SYSTEMD` is not enabled, you can manage the instance manually using the `<instance>.manage.sh` script in the instance’s installation directory.
-Each instance provides a `<instance>.manage.sh` entrypoint that will start/stop the game server and serve as a command input for the interactive console if the game server has one.

-The `<instance>.manage.sh` file will be located in the instance's installation directory.

 To start the instance in the current terminal, run: